Intermesh/docker-groupoffice-development/README.md

 1. Make sure docker and docker-compose are installed.

-2. Make sure docker-sync is installed https://github.com/EugenMayer/docker-sync/wiki/1.-Installation
+2. Optionally install docker-sync (Recommended on Mac OS to improve performance) https://github.com/EugenMayer/docker-sync/wiki/1.-Installation
+   When you do this you must edit docker-compose.yml and switch the mounts for groupoffice-master and groupoffice-63 too.

 3. Clone this repository: